Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Yes, money held in kids’ debit cards is protected up to $250,000 as long as they’re insured by the FDIC or NCUA.
 Most kids’ debit cards let parents lock and unlock the card if it goes missing, block certain stores, set spending limits by category or customize daily spending limits.
 Some cards, like the Greenlight Max debit card, offer extra security features such as identity theft and cell phone and purchasing protection.

-Getting a kid a debit card is likely a safer option than getting them a credit card, which would mean adding them as an authorized user on your credit card if they’re under 18.
-Credit cards may encourage overspending, have interest charges and could impact your credit score if they’re tied to your name.
+For young kids, debit cards are a much better first card option compared to getting them a credit card.
+Getting a kid a credit card would mean adding them as an authorized user on your credit card if they’re under 18.
+Credit cards may encourage overspending, have interest charges and could impact your credit score if it’s tied to your name.
 A debit card won’t impact your credit history, because debit cards and prepaid debit cards aren’t reported to credit bureaus.
+With a debit or prepaid card, kids can only spend what they have in their accounts, whereas a credit card means they’re borrowing and the adult will need to repay that back.

 Alternative kids’ bank accounts